January 13, 2021

 But seriously, the point is that it is unlikely that your organization is going to be able to offer the ideal learning environment for each of your trainees.
 What you can do, however, is get feedback from them about elements which they feel are important for their differentiated, student-centered learning programs.

 Principle #5: Ask your trainees about the learning environment they would prefer.

 Set up a no-name feedback method of your choice.
 Invite past, current, and future trainees to answer carefully curated questions about elements of their ideal learning environment.
 Try to get as many of your employees to answer, so the main trends will show up and be relevant for the majority of your trainees.

 Once you have the data, consider the implementation.
-If points conflict, think about creating several learning environment options with elements which work well together.
+If points conflict, think about creating several learning environment options with elements that work well together.